 Student Withdrawal Procedures

-Medical Withdrawals are handled through the Counseling Center.
-If a student is looking to obtain a Medical Withdrawal, contact the Counseling Center at (912) 478-5541.
+Medical Withdrawal This request will be reviewed by the Counseling Center.
 Medical Withdrawals will require documentation of significant physical or psychological impairments beyond the student’s control that interfered with the student’s ability to successfully meet academic requirements.
-For more information about medical withdrawals click here.

 Military Withdrawal A student who is called to active duty to serve in the military while attending courses at Georgia Southern is eligible to receive a Military Withdrawal.
 Students receiving this type of withdrawal are withdrawn as of the cut order date of the provided military orders.
 A 100% refund is issued.
 The student will receive “WM” grades for all courses that the student is enrolled in during the semester and will not affect the student’s GPA.
 Military withdrawals are exempt from the Policy Limiting Individual Course Withdrawals.

 Hardship Withdrawal In the event a student faces circumstances of extreme duress beyond their control, the student may request a hardship withdrawal from the university.
 This request will be reviewed by the Dean of Students Office and will require documentation to substantiate the request.

 Retroactive Withdrawal This request will be reviewed/approved by the Provost Office and is only available if the student is trying to withdraw from a previous term.
 The Provost Office may require documentation to substantiate the request.